 Bendel Insurance Coach, Ikhenoba, Suspended, Bazuaye Takes over

-Meanwhile, Enabulele has directed Coach Baldwin Bazuaye, (MON), to hold forth as the Head of the technical crew of the Premier league club till further notice.
+Meanwhile, Enabulele has directed Coach Baldwin Bazuaye to deputize as the Head of the technical crew of the Premier league club till further notice.